 Free SWOT Analysis Template in Market Research

 Strengths: What is the organization good at doing?
 What are the key differentiators do they offer?
 What are the primary resources they have?

 Strengths depict the positive factors of an organization which they can control.
 They can be analyzed by dividing the organization into sales, finance, marketing, research and development, and other structural elements.
 Strengths involve the positive contribution of key stakeholders in terms of experience, knowledge, educational background and such skills that contribute towards the performance of an organization.
 This analysis factor also includes tangible aspects such as distribution channel, existing customers, generated finance, accessories etc.

 Factors that add value to an organization’s operation by internal analysis and in turn build a competitive advantage called Strengths.

 Where do you think there is a scope for improvement?

 Weaknesses are those elements of the business which still need a lot of enhancement and are bringing the organization down in more than one ways.
 There are certain areas of business which might not be shaping up according to expectation and this is leading to friction in achieving the desired goals.

-Segments such as subject matter expertise, lack of financial support, unavailability of appropriate technological tools for training, an inappropriate location of organization etc. can fall under the category of “weakness”.
-These segments are under an organization’s control but are contributing towards significant losses.
+Segments such as subject matter expertise, lack of financial support, unavailability of appropriate technological tools for training, an inappropriate location of the organization, etc. can fall under the category of “weakness”.
+These segments are under an organization’s control but are contributing to significant losses.

-Weaknesses are negative attributes which are contributing towards an organization’s competitive disadvantage.
+Weaknesses are negative attributes which are contributing to an organization’s competitive disadvantage.
 An accurate understanding of negative characteristics will help an organization to improve and compete with the best in the business.

 What are the opportunities in the market, the ones from which an organization can prosper?